micobo-gmbh/micobo-Security-Token/README.md

 ##
 #### 2. claim dividend

 As a token holder, I can claim my fair share of the dividend.
+A call to determine the callers token balance (greyed out here) is not planned for now, but can easily be added later on.

 ![dividen_claim](./resources/dividend_claim.jpg "claim dividend")